 Food sensitivities can cause a whole host of issues, such as hives, fatigue, gastrointestinal issues, and even insomnia, especially if they’re caused by acid reflux, silent reflux, or GERD.
 Those with a hoarse voice and sore throat are especially likely to experience these.
 Histamine issues are also a frequent cause of food sensitivities for many people.

-The most common food sensitivities found in people with Hashimoto’s are gluten, dairy, soy, grains (corn, in particular), nightshades (potatoes, tomatoes, and peppers), nuts, and seeds.
+The most common food sensitivities I’ve seen in people with Hashimoto’s are gluten, dairy, soy, grains (corn, in particular), nightshades (potatoes, tomatoes, and peppers), nuts, and seeds.
 However, a person can become sensitive to just about any food.
 Identifying and eliminating problematic foods from your diet can relieve many of the symptoms associated with Hashimoto’s, including sleep issues.

 Digestive Enzymes

 If a person is already eating enough protein, but still struggles with fatigue, muscle loss, brittle hair nails, and poor immune function, I may recommend Rootcology Betaine with Pepsin as a first step.
 Many people with Hashimoto’s, in particular, have low levels of stomach acid, which can inhibit the breakdown of protein.
 This leads to poor digestion and absorption of the vital amino acids and other nutrients (such as B vitamins and iron), that our bodies need for energy and quality sleep.
-Supplementing with a digestive aid, such as Betaine with Pepsin, can make a big difference for many people with Hashimoto’s, as betaine and pepsin helps with the proper breakdown of food, the utilization of amino acids, and the lowering of ammonia production (which can be a by-product of poor digestion and dysbiosis).
+Supplementing with a digestive aid, such as Betaine with Pepsin, can make a big difference for many people with Hashimoto’s, as taking betaine and pepsin helps with the proper breakdown of food, the utilization of amino acids, and the lowering of ammonia production (which can be a by-product of poor digestion and dysbiosis).

 Blood Sugar Balancing Supplements to Consider

-- Chromium: If you are experiencing frequent night wakings and symptoms of blood sugar imbalances, you may be deficient in chromium.
+- Chromium – If you are experiencing frequent night wakings and symptoms of blood sugar imbalances, you may be deficient in chromium.
 This mineral is involved in carb and fat metabolism, and also helps control blood sugar levels.
 A lack of chromium may make one more intolerant to carbohydrates, so it’s important to boost one’s intake of foods high in chromium, such as egg yolks, coffee, nuts, green beans, broccoli, and meat.
 Additionally, I recommend supplementing with ChromeMate GTF by Pure Encapsulations, at 600 mg per day.

 Cortisol Level Testing